connectivecpp/utility-rack/README.md

 The primary author of Utility Rack is Cliff Green, softwarelibre at codewrangler dot net.

-Co-authors include (Yaaseen?) ...
+Co-authors include ...

-Contributors include (Yaaseen?) ...
+Contributors include ...

 Additional information including author comments is [available here](doc/about.md).